chaosnative/chaos-samples/aws-chaos-scenarios/ec2/permissions/master/README.md

 # Pre-Requisite

-Here are the pre-requisites for executing AWS ELB experiments.
+Here are the pre-requisites for executing all AWS EC2 experiments.

 ## Create Kubernetes Secrets For AWS Auth With HCE

-- Make sure the credential used for creating secret should have the permission to perform ELB chaos.
-[Click Here](./permissions/permissions.json) for a sample policy file for the fault.
+- Make sure the credential used for creating secret should have the permission to perform EC2 Stop chaos.
+[Click Here](./permissions.json) for a sample policy file for the fault.
-- Ensure that the target ELB is a classic load balancer as the experiment right now only supports classic load balancer.
 - Define a Kubernetes secret having the AWS access configuration(key) in the <code>CHAOS_NAMESPACE</code>.
 - Make sure to use secret with the <code>default</code> profile.
 - A sample secret file looks like: